 “That’s what the holidays are for, for one person to tell the stories and another to dispute them.” ~ Lara Flynn Boyle

-The holiday season is fast approaching, and with the coming Thanksgiving, Christmas, and then the New Year’s festivities, many stories will be written!
+The holiday season is upon us, and we will find many stories being written through these events!
 The stories I speak of may not be pen to paper versions of “The Pilgrims’ First Thanksgiving” by M. Hubbard or “Yes, Virginia there is a Santa Claus,” but these stories are the ones we create in our minds and hearts.
 I think the following quote by Denis Nord says it well:

 “It’s like your children talking about holidays, you find they have a quite different memory of it from you.
 Perhaps everything is not how it is, but how it’s remembered.”